yaroslavsobolev/robowski-maps/summary_of_reaction_yield_data/README.md

 The columns containing the yields are named similarly, but with `_y_` instead of `_c_`.
 For example: `19d_y_HPLC_[%]`.

+## Reaction with Prussian Blue Analogs (PBA)

+- Table `PBA/Dataset_PBA_composition.csv`
+  Contents:
+  - Sample index (column `index`).
+  - Ratio of different metals in PBA used for the sample.
+Column `Mn` to column `Cu` stand for the ratio on metal B site, which add up to 1; column `M1-Fe` and column `M1-Co` stand for the ratio on metal A site, which also add up to 1.

+- Table `PBA/Spectra_unmixing_result.csv`
+  Contents:
+  - Column `Index` is the sample's index.
+  - Column `ref1` to column `ref3`: fitted concentration values for the 3 reference compounds for each sample.
+  - Column `yield_epox` and column `yield_alde`: yield of styrene oxide and benzaldehyde for each sample.

 # Preprocessing the datasets for the Hyperspace Viewer

 ## 3D datasets